 “Eli, no!”
 Fiona cries as I rush into the cave.
-Tentatio’s pushed me beyond my limits, and I’m going to end him for it.
+Tentatio’s pushed me beyond my limits; it ends now.

 I ignore Fiona’s pleas to stop.
-Tentatio must be stopped and he must be stopped now.
 I can’t let him keep taking people away from me.
 As it is, Fiona and Grace are all I have left.

 Without stopping, I run straight through the rock wall of the cave; I don’t even notice the constricting pressure on my chest this time.
-I step into a version of the room I’ve only seen once.
+I step into a version of the room I’ve only seen a couple times before.
 The Black Pool of Death has grown from the lives that have been lost under my watch.
 I can’t let it grow any more.
-One more death and it would overflow and destroy the city I’ve come to love; and if that happened, the death it would bring will continue to grow the boiling pool until it ultimately consumed the world.
-I know, no pressure, right?
+One more death and it will overflow and destroy the city I’ve come to love; and if that happens, it will ultimately consume the world.
+No pressure, right?

 “Tentatio!”
 I bellow into the empty room.

 “Eli Fletcher,” his smooth voice fills the cavern.
 “How good of you to join me.”

 I glare at him as he appears on his stone throne above the opposite end of the pool.
 His perfect smile of bright, white teeth flashes at me mockingly; his eyes burn red as they challenge me to attack; his black, obsidian armor reflects the orange flames of the torches lining the walls.
 I slowly make my way up the steps circling the pool to meet him face-to-face, but my progress is impeded by an unseen force.
 Looking up at him again, his palm is outstretched towards me.
 I grip my sword tighter in my hand and push forward; Tentatio stumbles back, falling onto the seat of his ugly throne.

 “How are you doing this?” he asks in fear.